Ciekce/MedeaCTF/README.md

+# RACTF Note

+The binary in RACTF20 at the time of writing is missing the `mCTZ` magic.
+The rest of the file is correct.

 # MedeaCTF

 MedeaCTF is a heavily modified, stripped down, 16-bit version of the private Medea [instruction set architecture](https://en.wikipedia.org/wiki/Instruction_set_architecture) designed for reverse-engineering challenges.